What is Vendor Management?

 Pricing structure

-Understand total cost including maintenance, support, overages
+Total cost including maintenance, support, overages, price-cap on renewals

-License metrics
+Licence metrics

 Renewal terms